Wanting to see some of the Highland's majestic mountains during winter, my friend and I made a trip to the UK's largest national park, the Cairngorms.

-However, just after getting off the railway station and taking a pic of the closest block of flats, the sky turned cloudy hiding all the bright colors in a minute.
+However, just after getting off the railway station and taking a pic of the closest block of flats, the sky turned cloudy, hiding all the bright colours in a minute.
 Oh well.
-I got some food for the trip and returned to the station to catch the train.
+We got some food for the trip and returned to the station to catch the following train connection.

 Boarding the train brought all the excitement back, as the landscape outside the windows was changing from good to better...

-Sunrise was interrupted by light rain; nothing to spoil the fun, though.
+The sunrise got interrupted by light rain; nothing to spoil the fun, though.

 Rugged mountains, rugged conditions… Heck yeah, now we are talking!
 I was excited to a level like I haven't been in a long time.

-On the way down we had the wind in our backs, which sped up our steps.
+On the way down, we had the wind in our backs, which sped up our steps.
 This; however, wasn't as useful when walking on an icy surface.

-It went all right, and eventually there was a trail again.
+It went all right, and eventually, there was a trail again.
 Once we got off the ridge, it wasn't as windy anymore, but the beautiful surrounding lasted.

 Until reaching the hill, the trail is well marked and nearly wheelchair ready.

 As I prefer to take a different road back than the one I arrived with, I planned to descend the hill from the other side.
-As it has been a pattern on this location, the map didn't represent the reality and the path was nowhere to find, I just went straight down using some deer trails.
+As it has been a pattern on this location, the map didn't represent the reality, and the path was nowhere to find; we just went straight down using some deer trails.
 Under the hill is a small settlement, and it was easy to navigate again.

 In some time, the beaten track transformed into a newly paved road.